Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/zh-CN/learn-auction.md

 const bids = [
   {
     range: [1, 2, 3, 4],
-    bond_amount: 300, // DOT
+    bond_amount: 300, // SOLAR
   },
   {
     range: [1, 2],
-    bond_amount: 777, // DOT
+    bond_amount: 777, // SOLAR
   },
   {
     range: [2, 3, 4],
-    bond_amount: 450, // DOT
+    bond_amount: 450, // SOLAR
   },
 ];
 ```

 The important concept to understand from this example is that bidders may submit different configurations at different prices (`bond_amount`).
 However, only one of these bids would be eligible to win exclusive of the others.

-The winner selection algorithm will pick bids that may be non-overlapping in order to maximize the amount of DOT held over the entire 2-year lease duration of the parachain slot.
+The winner selection algorithm will pick bids that may be non-overlapping in order to maximize the amount of SOLAR held over the entire 2-year lease duration of the parachain slot.
 This means that the highest bidder for any given slot lease period might not always win (see the [example below](#examples)).

 A random number, which is based on the VRF used by AXIASolar, is determined at each block.
 Additionally, each auction will have a threshold that starts at 0 and increases to 1.
 The random number produced by the VRF is examined next to the threshold to determine if that block is the end of the auction.
 Additionally, the VRF will pick a block from the last epoch to take the state of bids from (to mitigate some types of attacks from malicious validators).